Chart Color Schemes

 Infrastructure

-Jacka has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally
+Jacka has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
-Key projects include Gungahlin Tennis Facility (Amaroo Tennis Centre), Jacka Social Housing Apartments, Gold Creek Homestead Precinct, and Casey Emergency Services Station.
+AreaSearch has identified nine projects likely impacting the region.
+Key projects include the Gungahlin Tennis Facility (Amaroo Tennis Centre), Jacka Social Housing Apartments, Gold Creek Homestead Precinct, and North Gungahlin Community Health Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.